Here's a review of the material we looked at concerning slavery as it was practiced in the Old and New Testament times:

 Paul returns to one of his original points in chapter 1 concerning false teachers who cause trouble in the church.
-It seems that some are profiting financially from their false teaching and Paul suggests that this may be the true motive behind their teaching.
+It seems that some were profiting financially from their false teaching and Paul suggests that this may be the true motive behind their efforts.
 He describes their method of operation:

 - They oppose the teaching established by Jesus and the Apostles and promoted by Timothy concerning the way to godliness (being like God, Christ, righteous, etc.).

-- They substitute the teachings of Christ with debates over words, obscure doctrines, controversial issues which give rise to arguments, division, evil thoughts and suspicions about others.
+- They substitute the teachings of Christ with debates over words, obscure doctrines, controversial issues which give rise to arguments, division, evil thoughts and suspicion about others.

 Paul also reveals the true nature and goal of these troublemakers:

 - They pose as teachers but know nothing.